dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 Any change that affects the public API of a library is non-local.
 Any change that changes the behavior of a shared type is non-local (and maybe impossible), and opt-in to that feature will require complicated interoperability code.

 Some changes may simply not be viable via language versioning alone, and will require a feature that allows _API versioning_.
 For example, changing the way the `String` class works will require different libraries to see different APIs for the same `String` class.
-That is not supported by this version, but if we find a way to version API, we might be able to use language-level to select the visible API.
+That is not supported by mere language versioning, but if we find a way to version API, we might be able to use language-level/SDK-level to select the visible API.

 ## Examples

 ### Non-breaking changes

-*   Allowing int literals in double contexts.
+*   Allowing `int` literals in double contexts.
 *   Allowing underscores separators in number literals.

 These changes can be added at any time.
 They change the meaning of syntax that would otherwise be a compile-time error.
 No existing valid code needs migration since the new syntax would not occur anywhere.